ibm-cloud-docs/vpc/vsi_is_disable_hyper-threading.md

 ```
 {: screen}

-Some kernels and CPU architectures use a comma ( *,* ) instead of a hyphen (*-*) in the thread sibling list.
+Some kernels and CPU architectures use a comma (`,` ) instead of a hyphen (`-`) in the thread sibling list.
 {: note}

-You can disable Hyper-Threading Technology for a single core by writing a zero (*0*)into the online field in the device file system for the corresponding CPU.
+You can disable Hyper-Threading Technology for a single core by writing a zero (*0*) into the online field in the device file system for the corresponding CPU.
 For example, to disable Hyper-Threading Technology on core 2 (CPU 5 in the previous example), run the following command:

 ```sh
 echo 0 > /sys/devices/system/cpu/cpu5/online
 ```
 {: pre}

-This command flips CPU 5 off-line, disabling Hyper-Threading Technology on core 2 but keeps the other cores in Hyper-Threading Technology mode as shown in the following example when you run the `lscpu --extended` command:
+This command flips CPU 5 offline, disabling Hyper-Threading Technology on core 2 but keeps the other cores in Hyper-Threading Technology mode as shown in the following example when you run the `lscpu --extended` command:

 ```text
 CPU     NODE          SOCKET      CORE             L1d:L1i:L2:L3 ONLINE